-The Livinguard PRO MASK complies with the current bacteria & viruses specifications according to the federal-state resolution of January 19, 2021.
+The Livinguard PRO MASK complies with the current Corona specifications according to the federal-state resolution of January 19, 2021.
 It is certified as a medical face mask (EN 14683: 2019, Type I) and can be worn in retail and local transport.

 Since the implementation of the increased Corona measures by the Federal Government and states, we have been receiving numerous enquiries about the admissibility of the Livinguard PRO MASK in Germany.
 In addition, we have been frequently made aware that customers are being denied access to retail outlets or public transport with a Livinguard PRO MASK.
 We apologise for any inconvenience this may cause.
-As in the past months, we will continue to do everything in our power to educate authorities, state governments, retailers, national and regional transport companies and other bodies to the effect that the Livinguard PRO MASK as a medical face mask according to EN 14683:2019 (Type I) and is also tested as a Corona Pandemic Respirator (CPA).
+As in the past months, we will continue to do everything in our power to educate authorities, state governments, retailers, national and regional transport companies and other bodies to the effect that the Livinguard PRO MASK as a medical face mask according to EN 14683:2019 (Type I) and also complies with the standards for Corona Pandemic Respirators (CPA).
 CPA masks are considered “comparable” to FFP2 masks.
 This follows both from § 28b of the Infection Protection Act, which was reaffirmed by the Bundestag on 21.04.2021, and from the annex to the SARS-CoV2- Occupational Health and Safety Ordinance.
 The Livinguard PRO MASK therefore complies with the current Corona requirements and can continue to be worn in retail and local transport.

 When asked whether, according to the new regulation of the Federal Infection Protection Act, the Corona SARS-CoV-2 pandemic respiratory protection masks (“CPA”) may also be worn in Bavaria in areas of life in which an FFP2 mask is mandatory, the Bavarian State Ministry for Health and Care also asked Email of May 3, 2021 communicated: